 High Temperature Integrity Group

-The research in high temperature integrity group (HTIG) combines expertise in materials science, mechanical engineering and machine learning and includes the following three main applications:
+The research in high temperature integrity group (HTIG) combines expertise in materials science, mechanical engineering and machine learning and includes the following main applications:

 Mechanical Integrity Assessment of Conventional and Advanced Materials